Undergraduate Catalog

 During the second week of the semester, Student X, who received both federal and institutional aid to help pay for the semester’s charges, completes an official withdrawal.
 The registrar’s office determines that Student X completed 8.4 percent of the semester.

 Student X had received $3,472 in federal aid disbursements for that semester.
-Following withdrawal, the Federal Return of Title IV Funds calculation determines that Student X earned 8.4 percent of the federal aid—or just under $292.
+Following withdrawal, the federal Return of Title IV Funds calculation determines that Student X earned 8.4 percent of the federal aid—or just under $292.
 The unearned portion, or 91.6 percent, is calculated to be just over $3,180.
 Based on federal rules, Lewis & Clark is required to return that unearned federal aid in full to the U.S. Department of Education.
 Since Lewis & Clark is required to return the full $3,180 of unearned federal aid, Student X does not need to make any return to the U.S. Department of Education.
 If Lewis & Clark’s return of unearned federal aid creates a balance due on Student X’s Lewis & Clark student account, however, Student X will be responsible for the balance due to Lewis & Clark.

 Student X had also received $10,000 in a Lewis & Clark–funded grant for the semester.
 Student X went through the official withdrawal process, so Lewis & Clark adjusts its charges based on the institutional charge adjustment policy.
 As a result, Student X is charged 8.4 percent of the original tuition.
 This institutional grant is simultaneously reduced to 8.4 percent of the original amount—or $840—and applied to charges on Student X’s account.